Close

 Teaching

-I am a tutor on the 'Practical Epidemiology' distance learning module (EPM103).
+I am a tutor on the 'Practical Epidemiology' distance learning module (EPM103), and a project organiser on the distance learning final project module (EPM500).

 Research

 I am working to make our complex, longitudinal data resource more accessible to enable more in-depth demographic and epidemiological analyses.
-I am doing my PhD using these data to examine the effects of family and household structure during childhood and adolescence on mortality, puberty and reproductive health outcomes.
+I have been harnassing our data on kinship linkages to examine the effects of family and household structure during childhood and adolescence.

 Selected Publications